PowerShell/vscode-powershell/docs/encoding.md

 although many .NET applications use [UTF-16]
 (the Windows world often calls this "Unicode", a term that now [refers to a broader standard](https://en.wikipedia.org/wiki/Unicode)).

-In the Linux world and on the web, [UTF-8] is now the dominant encoding.
+In the Linux world, on the web, and [where .NET is heading](https://github.com/dotnet/standard/issues/260#issuecomment-289549508)
+[UTF-8] is now the dominant encoding.

 Unicode encodings (the "UTF"s) also have the concept of a [byte-order mark] (BOM), which may occur at the beginning of text to